 Have you ever wondered why some colours go so well together?
 Why do certain colour combinations make you feel happy or sad?
 Colour theory is the answer to all of those questions – and more!
 In this blog post, we will explore everything you need to know about this fascinating topic in simple, easy-to-understand terms.
-We'll start by discussing the basic terminology and classifications, and then move on to exploring other considerations such as human perception, cultural associations, and colour psychology.
+We'll start by discussing the basic terminology and classifications, and then move on to exploring other considerations such as human perception, cultural associations, and colour psychology in the context of store design.
 By the end of this post, you will have a strong foundation in colour theory and be able to create your own stunning colour combinations with confidence!
 So, let's get started!

 What is Colour Theory?